 What are the highlights?

 The walk has so many highlights, but the high path above the river Swale as you leave Muker and ascend up the wonderful Swinner Gill is spectacular, as is the ascent of Satron Moor on the day into Askrigg, high above the diminutive Oxnop Gill.
 If limestone pavement is of interest, then there is none better than that above Malham Cove, a wonder in its own right and a sight that everyone should experience at some point.

 What is it you love about this trail?

-The route visits thirteen different ‘dales’ and each one has one or more rivers, becks or streams running through it.
+The route visits fifteen different ‘dales’ and each one has one or more rivers, becks or streams running through it.
 Crossing between dales takes you over some wonderful high moorland and mountain terrain, past remote tarns and the trail visits some of the most picturesque villages anywhere in the country.
 The diversity of scenery and terrain makes this path a firm favourite of anyone who has walked it.

 Any history or background worth mentioning?

 The walk was originally devised by Mike Schofield, founder of Brigantes Walking Holidays.
 He wanted to create an interactive long distance path that walkers could engage with, through the use of questions throughout the text of the book, the answers to which could be found along the way.
 When Mike’s notes were turned into this guide book, that idea was adopted by the author.

 None of the sections are longer than 14 miles, due to the way the accommodation is spaced along the route.
 The route involves a total of approximately 93 miles (150 km) with an overall height gain of around 15,000 feet (4,572 m).
 The longest section is the sixth, at 13½ miles (22 km) between Askrigg and Yockenthwaite.
 There are some exposed sections and good navigation skills are required if the high route option is taken on Day 2.